demisto/content/Packs/Nutanix/Integrations/Nutanix/README.md

 This is also an asynchronous operation that results in the creation of a task object.
 The UUID of this task object is returned as the response of this operation.
 With this task uuid, this task status can be monitored by using the nutanix-hypervisor-task-poll command.

+### Important
+The following command requires cluster admin or higher permissions, in case you want to use this command, make sure the usern you are using have at least cluster admin permissions (Found in Nutanix Settings in "Users And Roles" Category)

 #### Base Command